Investing Simple Logo

 The question of whether you can get cash from your 401(k) without leaving your employer is yes, in most cases.

-The actual means of doing so can vary from plan to plan.
-When going through this process, it is important to note that an employer offering the plan (known as the plan sponsor) can opt-in or out of offering some of these methods.
+The actual means of doing so can vary significantly from plan to plan.
+When going through this process, it is important to note that an employer offering the plan (known as the plan sponsor) can choose whether or not to offer certain options like loans or in-service withdrawals, and under what conditions.

-In most cases, it is written within a plan document as to what types of withdrawals are permitted within the plan.
+In most cases, it is specified within the plan documents what types of withdrawals or loans are permitted.

 You have two primary options: